Concepts

 A policy is a single JSON document, composed of several parts:

-- Policies - The named sets of rules and actions.
+- Policy Gates - The named sets of rules and actions.

 - Allowlists - Named sets of rule exclusions to override a match in a policy rule.